tommiv/ngx_http_imgproc/docs/01 - Installation.md

     ./build.sh
     ```

-5. If build process succeeds, you need to add the `daemon off` directive in /etc/nginx-imp/conf/nginx.conf.
+5. If the build process succeeds, you need to add the `daemon off` directive into /etc/nginx-imp/conf/nginx.conf.
 It's really important since docker will close container if nginx daemonizes itself.

 6. Finally, you can run the container

     ```
     docker run -d \
         -p 127.0.0.10:80:80 \
         -v /etc/nginx-imp/conf:/var/opt/bin/nginx-imp/conf \
         -v /etc/nginx-imp/logs:/var/opt/bin/nginx-imp/logs \
         -v /var/www/imp:/var/www \
         nginx_imp
     ```

-    Here we set explicit IP, mount volumes from host to container with config and logs, and also www folder.
+    Here we set an explicit IP, mount volumes from a host to the container with a config and logs, and also www folder.
 Of course, you can change paths as you wish.
-Remove `-d` key to view emerge nginx alerts if something went wrong.
-If no errors were thrown, check `docker ps` to ensure container is still running.
-If so, you can put any image to host `/var/www/imp` and try to process it: `curl 127.0.0.10/test.jpg?resize=16` (sorry, this will flood your terminal with unreadable binary data).
+Remove `-d` key to view emerge nginx alerts if something goes wrong.
+If no errors are thrown, check `docker ps` to ensure the container is still running.
+If this is so, you can put any image to the host `/var/www/imp` and try to process it: `curl 127.0.0.10/test.jpg?resize=16` (sorry, this will flood your terminal with unreadable binary data).